 There are many tour agencies in Flores to book the bus from Flores to Belize or simply ask the reception at your accommodation and they will be able to help organize this for you.

-If Belize isn’t your next stop after backpacking Guatemala, you can also depart by plane to your next destination of choice from Flores Airport.
+If Belize isn’t your next stop after Guatemala, you can also depart by plane to your next destination of choice from Flores Airport.

-CLICK HERE TO SEARCH ALL FLIGHTS DEPARTING FLORES
+SEARCH ALL → FLIGHTS DEPARTING FLORES

-BACKPACKING GUATEMALA – THINGS TO KNOW BEFORE YOU GO
+THINGS TO KNOW BEFORE YOU GO

 The currency in Guatemala is Quetzal (Q) and the exchange rate is approximately $1 USD = 7 Q.